OhioBWC - Basics: (Policy library) - File

 e) Aquaculture workers;

-f) Individuals employed to build any recreational vessel under sixty-five feet in length, or to dismantle any part of a recreational vessel in connection with the repair of such vessel; and
+f) Individuals employed to build any recreational vessel under 65 feet in length, or to dismantle any part of a recreational vessel in connection with the repair of such vessel; and

 g) Small vessel workers if exempt, by certification of the Secretary of Labor, under certain conditions.